 The Episcopal and Methodist churches were also burned by the Union forces, as well as every building on twenty-two blocks.
 Many libraries, plantations, businesses and residences were also destroyed during the campaign.

 The only church that was left standing was the Catholic church, now known as St. Francis Xavier Cathedral on Fourth Street (see photo to right).

-The war was also the time of the construction of Bailey's Dam, near the current O.K.
+The war was also the time of the construction of Bailey's Dam, near the now-razed O.K.
 Allen Bridge, by Lt.
 Col. Joseph Bailey of the Union forces, in April-May of 1864.
 Bailey was the engineering officer in charge of operations.

 The dam allowed for deepening of the Red River at the rapids to permit passage of deep-water gun boats, including the Mound City and the Carondelet, escaping from the disastrous defeat at Mansfield, but stopped by low water above the rapids.

 Alexandria was in the center of massive native forest lands, much of which would ultimately be included in the Kisatchie National Forest.
 The growth of the lumber industry in the latter years of the 19th century and the opening of the area by the railroads allowed Alexandria to prosper immensely.